Lowering the cost of oil and gas exploration

 - petroleum geosciences

-We have access to a range of facilities to conduct research and provide analytical services, owning and operating a fully equipped fluid inclusion laboratory with:
+We use a range of facilities to conduct research and provide analytical services, with:

 - GOI™ microscopy workstations with UV fluorescence illumination and spectrometer